OUR EMPLOYEES

 Screen Applicants with the Right Skills that Fit Our Company Culture

 We look for people 21 years of age or older that have pet care experience or have a clear passion for animals.
-They must have great character, are able to work independently, are detail-oriented, follow directions, communicate well and enjoy working outside.
-Park Cities Pet Sitter works as a customer service focused team, so we look for people that share this desire to be their very best every day and to make their clients happy.
+They must have great character, can work independently, are detail-oriented, follow directions, communicate well and enjoy working outside.
+Park Cities Pet Sitter works as a customer service focused team, so we look for people that share a desire to be their very best every day and to make clients happy.

 Conduct a Phone Interview

-We conduct a phone interview to confirm the skill set above, their availability for pet care visits and to ensure the character traits indicated on the applicant’s resume match our needs.
+We conduct a phone interview to first confirm the skill set above.
+We then verify their availability for pet care visits and to ensure the character traits on their resume match our needs.
 If they do, we invite them in for an in-person interview.

 Character Assessment Test

-Prior to the in-person interview we administer a behavior and character assessment test to see if their values match our company values.
+Prior to the in-person interview we administer a behavior and character assessment test.
+This ensures their values match our company values.

 In-Person Interview

-During the in-person interview we determine if they have the skill set required to be a successful staff member.
+During the in-person interview we determine if the candidate has the skill set required to be part of our team of employees.
 We also answer all questions about what the job entails.

 Background and Reference Check